We are committed to restoring hope and contributing to a brighter future for the school children of Burundi.

 Restoring Hope in Burundi and Beyond

-We are committed to restoring hope and contributing to a brighter future for the school children of Burundi.
 Through our local sister charity organization in Burundi, the Burundi Education Fund, Inc. had supported more than 250 extremely poor children in six secondary schools from 2010-2015.
 In the beginning, in Burundi, we provided school supplies, bed sheets, personal hygiene items, and buckets (to transport water for bathing).
 Over time, it became important that students learn how to manage finances themselves with the help of the school administrators.
 Subsequently, monetary gifts were provided to cover annual tuition fees ($29), school supplies, uniforms, transportation and a medical checkup.

-Yes, our goal and mission remain the same.
-Only the geography is different!
+Yes, our goal and mission remain the same – only the geography is different!
 Please consider helping refugee children attend school.

 Unstructured Education Systems